arx-tools/arx-level-generator/readme.md

 files from the path specified in `Settings.originalLevelFiles` (default `../pkware-test-files` relative to where you have installed the `arx-level-generator`)

+**three.js version 0.165.0**

+The package uses a specific version of three.js and so it is marked as a peer dependency.
+Always check the currently used version to avoid warnings and errors in your project

 ## Notes on formats

 make sure that all assets are lowercase